| EXECUTIVE SUMMARY

 Minerals and Fuel

-8. Rapid population growth is not in itself a major
+8. Rapid population growth is not in itself a major factor in pressure on depletable resources (fossil fuels

 and other minerals), since demand for them depends more on